Journal Star prep athletes of the week

-The Journal Star takes a look at some of the more notable high school athletic performances from the past week.
+The Journal Star takes a look at some of the more notable high school athletic performances from Sept.
+21-27.
 If you have any nominees for consideration, contact us at sports@pjstar.com.

 LARGE-SCHOOL FOOTBALL